mojgan1987/mojgan1987.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: More about me
 ---

 My name is Mojgan Hashemian.
-I have the following qualities:

-- I rock a great mustache
+- I am a senior data scientist at directline group.
-- I'm extremely loyal to my family
+- I am an independent researcher.

-What else do you need?
+Thanks.